-The NWU is the only university in South Africa that conducts focused research about and on music.
-The research niche, MASARA, is also unique because researchers who specialise in diverse music disciplines such as musicology, ethnomusicology, music education, religious music, composition and performance are working together symbiotically within the collective focus area of music and wellbeing.
-The research that results from this combined focus contributes to the enhancement of various contexts, such as music teaching and learning, music in everyday life, music in communities, as well as music in religious contexts.
+Researchers in MASARA who specialise in diverse music disciplines such as musicology, ethnomusicology, music education, religious music, composition and performance are working together symbiotically within the collective focus area of music and wellbeing.
+The research that results from this combined focus contributes to the enhancement of various contexts, such as music teaching and learning, music in everyday life, music in communities, music in religious contexts, as well as music performance and composition.
 Prof June Boyce-Tillman, Extraordinary Professor in MASARA, is a specialist in music and wellbeing, and together with other research fellows and postdoctoral fellows also make a strong contribution to the research focus.
 Furthermore, MASARA cultivates strong research collaborations with the University of Winchester (UK), Coventry University (UK), the Royal College of Music in Stockholm (Sweden), the Royal Northern College of Music (UK), and the Guildhall School of Music and Drama (UK).

 Our vision is to establish MASARA as a leading research entity on music and wellbeing in South Africa.